gautriv/gautriv.github.io/_posts/2023/11/2023-11-24-satisfied.md

 To embark on this journey of self-discovery and career alignment, let's explore the key milestones and professional development strategies that can help you chart your course towards a satisfying and rewarding technical writing career.

-But, before that, let's be honest to ourselves.
-I've prepared a questionnaire for you to find out how satisfied are your with your technical writing career.
-Answer the questions honestly :)
+Before we proceed, let's be honest with ourselves.
+I've prepared a questionnaire to help you assess your current standing in your technical writing career.

 ### Questionnaire for Self-Assessment